Alec-Bailey/IncidentIQ-Data-Sync/README.md

 ## Why?
 ---
-Our district needed a tool could:
+Our district needed a tool that could:
 + Pull different types of Incident IQ data (Assets, Users, Locations, etc.) into a local database
 + Dynamically create and update tables for changing custom fields
 + Be configurable to run on changing infrastructure